popzxc/messages-rs/README.md

 `messages` is a runtime-agnostic actor library.

 It is heavily inspired by [`actix`][actix], a great actor framework.
-This library aims to solve two main issues with `actix`:
-`actix` is bound to the `actix-rt`, a custom tokio-based runtime.

 This crate can be used with any runtime, whether it popular or not.
 However, for the biggest one (`tokio` and `async-std`) there is an optional built-in support enabling more convenient interface (such as an automatic actor spawning).

-`messages` treats `async` and multi-threaded context as its main environment, thus it may be less suitable (or, more precisely, less efficient) for the partially sync context.

 [actix]: https://crates.io/crates/actix